scinth/portfolio/README.md

 <br />

-> **Issues:**
+> **Issue:**
 >
-> - For some occasions the document does'nt render properly, if this happens please try to resize the window
+> - For some occasions the document does'nt render properly, if this happens please try to resize the window.
-> - Navigating the document using the "TAB" key will break the layout, this issue is not yet handled and will be fixed soon.
 >   <br />

 <br />